Immigration Surveillance

 10/17/25

-The Trump Administration announces plans for a digital version of the existing federal voter registration form that would be created by the National Design Studio and would run voter identity and citizenship checks against SAVE and other DHS systems before allowing voters to register.
-States of course have their own voter registration processes but have accepted the paper federal registration form as well.
+The Trump Administration announces plans for a digital version of the existing federal voter registration form that would be created by the National Design Studio.
+The system would run voter identity and citizenship checks against SAVE and other DHS systems before allowing voters to register.
 Notes from the call with National Association of State Election Directors reported that election officials from both parties expressed concern about this plan not complying with state laws.
 They also reported “the developers do not seem to want to spend the time to understand election official concerns.”

 10/23/25